Biochar: Production

+Gasification

 Gasifiers produce most of the biochar sold in the United States.
 The gasification process consists of four main stages: oxidation, drying, pyrolysis, and reduction.
-Temperature during pyrolysis in gasifiers is 250–550 C, 600–800 C in the reduction zone and 800–1000 C in the combustion zone.
+Temperature during pyrolysis in gasifiers is 250–550 C, 600–800 C in the reduction zone, and 800–1000 C in the combustion zone.

-The specific yield from pyrolysis is dependent on process conditions such as temperature, residence time, and heating rate.
-These parameters can be tuned to produce either energy or biochar.
+The specific yield from pyrolysis (the step of gasification that produces biochar) is dependent on process conditions such as temperature, heating rate, and residence time.
+These parameters can be tuned to produce either more energy or more biochar.
 Temperatures of 400–500 C produce more char, whereas temperatures above 700 C favor the yield of liquid and gas fuel components.
 Pyrolysis occurs more quickly at higher temperatures, typically requiring seconds rather than hours.
-The increasing heating rate leads to a decrease of biochar yield, while the temperature is in the range of 350–600 C. Typical yields are 60% bio-oil, 20% biochar, and 20% syngas.
+The increasing heating rate leads to a decrease in biochar yield, while the temperature is in the range of 350–600 C. Typical yields are 60% bio-oil, 20% biochar, and 20% syngas.
 By comparison, slow pyrolysis can produce substantially more char (≈35%); this contributes to soil fertility.
 Once initialized, both processes produce net energy.
 For typical inputs, the energy required to run a "fast" pyrolyzer is approximately 15% of the energy that it outputs.
 Pyrolysis plants can use the syngas output and yield 3–9 times the amount of energy required to run.

-Besides pyrolysis, torrefaction and hydrothermal carbonization processes can also thermally decompose biomass to the solid material.
-However, these products cannot be strictly defined as biochar.
-The carbon product from the torrefaction process contains some volatile organic components, thus its properties are between that of biomass feedstock and biochar.
-Furthermore, even the hydrothermal carbonization could produce a carbon-rich solid product, the hydrothermal carbonization is evidently different from the conventional thermal conversion process.
-Therefore, the solid product from hydrothermal carbonization is defined as "hydrochar" rather than "biochar".

-The Amazonian pit/ trench method harvests neither bio-oil nor syngas, and releases CO_{2}, black carbon, and other greenhouse gases (GHGs) (and potentially, toxicants) into the air, though less greenhouse gasses than captured during the growth of the biomass.
+The Amazonian pit/trench method, in contrast, harvests neither bio-oil nor syngas, and releases CO_{2}, black carbon, and other greenhouse gases (GHGs) (and potentially, toxicants) into the air, though less greenhouse gasses than captured during the growth of the biomass.
 Commercial-scale systems process agricultural waste, paper byproducts, and even municipal waste and typically eliminate these side effects by capturing and using the liquid and gas products.
 The 2018 winner of the X Prize Foundation for atmospheric water generators harvests potable water from the drying stage of the gasification process.
 The production of biochar as an output is not a priority in most cases.

+Small-scale methods

 Smallholder farmers in developing countries easily produce their own biochar without special equipment.
-They make piles of crop waste (e.g., maize stalks, rice straw or wheat straw), light the piles on the top and quench the embers with dirt or water to make biochar.
+They make piles of crop waste (e.g., maize stalks, rice straw, or wheat straw), light the piles on the top, and quench the embers with dirt or water to make biochar.
 This method greatly reduces smoke compared to traditional methods of burning crop waste.
-This method is known as the top down burn or conservation burn.
+This method is known as the top-down burn or conservation burn.